 What are Dabs and are They on the Rise?

 The popularity of hash oil concentrate among younger marijuana users is a big concern for health care professionals.
 The younger a person is when they begin to indulge, the more likely it is that they will become addicted.
 In the case of Dabs, the difference in the levels of THC concentration between hash oil and normal marijuana has been compared to going from a glass of beer to a glass of liquor.
 There have even been reports of people literally being knocked unconscious after just one hit of hash oil concentrate.
 At a NORML event in California, one person almost cracked their skull on a sidewalk and another broke two teeth after passing out cold from “dabbing”, according to accounts from witnesses (NORML is a pro-marijuana advocacy group).

 Yet, despite the dangers of this new trend in marijuana use, people in their mid-twenties and younger are seeming to prefer hash oil and vaporization techniques as opposed to just smoking the flower of the marijuana plant.
 Even as pro-marijuana advocates tell us that THC and marijuana use is safe, harmless and non-addictive, dabs have shown us otherwise.

-What are Dabs?
-If you have any suspicions that your child, spouse or a loved one might be using this or any other dangerous and addictive chemical substance, don’t delay.
+If you have any suspicions that your child, spouse or a loved one might be using dabs or any other dangerous and addictive chemical substance, don’t delay.
 Give us a call.
 We can help.